Gerdofal/foundryvtt-cyberpunkred/README.md

 # Cyberpunk RED

 An in-development system for Cyberpunk RED.
-Since the game is not yet released, this is obviously not intended for use yet.
+Since the game is not yet released, this is obviously not finished.
+It currently aligns with the rules in the CyberpunkRED Jumpstart Kit.

 # Installing